Did you grow up hearing, “you get what you get, and you don’t get upset?” Or maybe a different version, “you get what you get and don’t throw a fit.”

 There are reasons we teach our kids to be quiet and accepting, but as they mature, they must begin to question things.
 Asking questions helps us learn and grow.

-Last week, at the dinner table, my 10th grader mentioned he is taking French for his foreign language requirement.
-His older brother, Donnie, was perplexed.
+At the dinner table, my high schooler mentioned he is taking French for his foreign language requirement.
+His older brother was perplexed.
 He thought Spanish was required for everyone in high school and wished he had known that before graduation.

-Much to my and my husband’s confusion, we asked Donnie, “Didn’t you know you could ask to take a different language?”
-He said “no”; he thought he had to take whatever course they gave him.
+Much to our confusion, we asked the older child, “Didn’t you know you could ask to take a different language?”
+He said “no,” he thought he had to take whatever course they gave him.

 Our sons have very different personalities.
 Since that conversation, I’ve had dozens of “what if” and “I wonder” moments.